Local Offer 2018

 - Care assistants are employed to look after the personal needs of some pupils.

 - Parents are encouraged to support their child’s learning at home.
-Homework is provided and literacy and numeracy computer programmes are accessible to students at home.
+Ideas for activities to support topics are sent home each term.

-- Parent workshops are held to help parents support their child e.g. “Let’s Play Together”, “Let’s Read Together”, E Safety, I Pads, Sex and Relationships
+- Parent workshops are held to help parents support their child e.g. “Let’s Play Together”, “Let’s Read Together”, E Safety, Sex and Relationships

-- Parents are invited to an annual meeting to review their child’s statement/EHCP and contribute in lower school to their child’s Individual Education Plan (IEP)
+- Parents are invited to an annual meeting to review their child’s EHCP.

-- Open Evenings are held in the summer term so parents can meet their child’s teachers and look at their work in different subject areas.
+- Open events are held in the summer term so parents can meet their child’s teachers and look at their work in different subject areas.

 - Home school diaries are used to support communication between home and school and parents are encouraged to use these where appropriate.